Caltech-IPAC/firefly_client/doc/new-release-procedure.md

 ### Procedure
 1. To push a new release you must be a maintainer in pypi ([see pypi below](#pypi))
-1. Bump version in setup.py  (this step is might be done in the PR)
+2. Bump version in setup.py  (this step is might be done in the PR)
-1. Clean out old distribution
+3. Clean out old distribution
    - `rm dist/*`
-1. Create the distribution
+4. Create the distribution
    - Create a tar/gzip file with the correct directory structure
-      - `python setup.py sdist`
+      ```bash
+      python setup.py sdist
+      ```
    - Create the wheel file
-      - `python setup.py bdist_wheel`
+      ```bash
+      pip install --upgrade wheel
+      python setup.py bdist_wheel
+      ```
    - check it: `ls dist` should show two files a `.tar.gz` file and a `.whl` file
-1. _Optional_ - At this point you could do an optional test installation ([see below](#optional-test-installation))
+5. _Optional_ - At this point you could do an optional test installation ([see below](#optional-test-installation))
-1. Upload to PYPI
+6. Upload to PYPI
-   - `twine upload  dist/*`
-1. Tag
-   -  `git tag -a 2.5.0`  (replace version number with the current version from setup.py)
+      ```bash
+      pip install --upgrade twine
+      twine upload dist/*
+      ```
-1. If any files were edited (i.e `setup.py`)
+7. If any files were edited (i.e `setup.py`)
    - `git commit - a`
    - `git push origin master`
+8. Tag
+   -  `git tag -a 2.5.0`  (replace version number with the current version from setup.py)
-1. Push tags
+9. Push tags
    - `git push --tags`
-1. After this you can install
+10. After this you can install
    - `pip install firefly_client`
-1. Make is release with github, using the tag above
+11. Make is release with github, using the tag above
    - https://github.com/Caltech-IPAC/firefly_client/releases

 ### PYPI